deployphp/deployer/recipe/README.md

 # Deployer Recipes
 `recipe` contains officially supported Deployer recipes.
-All of them based of `common.php` recipe which contains tasks for deployment environment preparation, loading code, changing files permissions, and much more.
+All of them are based on `common.php` recipe which contains tasks for deployment environment preparation, loading code, changing files permissions, and much more.